yoonghan/google-home/device-lejos-ev3/README.md

 2. Open Control Panel\Network and Internet\Network Connections
 3. Click on "Bluetooth Network Connection" and look for "View Bluetooth network devices" in the menu.
 4. Right-click on EV3, Choose Connect Using -> Access Point.

+### Commands
+1. Connection is via PAN of bluetooth.
+But possible too via TCP/IP Command is broken to:

+AX:L:03602000900
+(Motor port 1,Motor port 2):(Motor Type):(4-rotation)(4-acceleration)(3-speed)
+Motor port = A to D for ports, X as none.
+E.g. AX = port a for single motor only.
+Motor type = U is unregulated motor, L is Regulated Large motor, M is Regulated Medium motor rotation = supports from -999 to 9999 for regulated motors. acceleration = support from 0000 to 6000 for regulated motors.
+Set to 0 to use default. speed = support from 000 to 900 for regulated motors. set to 0 to use default.

+AX:U:050000000000
+(Motor port 1,none):(U:(4-power)(3-time in seconds)(4-dumped)
+power = supports from -100 to 0100 for unregulated motors. - is backward, + is forward
+time = supports from 0 to 999 in seconds